quasarframework/quasar-framework.org/source/components/button.md

 </script>
 ```

-You also got `dark-percentage` prop if your button has a light color.
+You can also use the `dark-percentage` prop if your button has a light color.

 ### Controlling the Button for Form Submission
-When you have a button to submit a form's input to the server, like a "Save" button, more often than not you want to also give the user the ability to submit the form with a press of the enter key.
-If you would also like to give the user feedback of the saving process being in progress and to also avoid them pressing the button while saving too, you wouldd need the button to show a loading spinner and be disabled from click events.
+When you have a button to submit a form's input to the server, like a "Save" button, more often than not you will also want to give the user the ability to submit the form with a press of the enter key.
+If you would also like to give the user feedback of the saving process being in progress, and to prevent the user repeatedly pressing the button, you would need the button to show a loading spinner and be disabled from click events.
 QBtn allows this behavior if configured so.

-To control this loading feature, all you need is logic in your form, which sets the `v-model` of the button to `true`.
-Once it is set to `true`, the button reacts as if it had been pressed and displays the spinner.
+To control this loading feature, all you need is logic in your form which sets the `v-model` of the button to `true`.
+Once it is set to `true`, the button displays the spinner.
 To stop the process, set the `v-model` value back to false.

 The example below demonstrates this button control with the Enter key.